Forward head posture: Overview

 Hunching increases the effective load on the neck up to several times more than does erect posture, due to increasing moment arm.
 Local pain, cervicogenic headache and referred pain extending down the arms can arise from the sustained muscle strain, cervical facet joint (or apophyseal, or zygapophyseal joint) compression and diminution of the cervical foraminal nerve exits.

-A hunched posture also sends out a body language message of submission and lower self-confidence, with some research indicating it can actually promote these in the person holding it.
-A comprehensive view of the research and concepts is found in Amy Cuddy's book Presence (2015).

-Treatment may include analgesic and/or anti-inflammatory medications, regular breaks while using the small devices, muscle strengthening and stretching, massage, spinal manipulation and mobilisation, posture instruction and spinal fulcrums.
+Treatment may include regular breaks while using mobile devices, strengthening and stretching of the neck and upper back muscles, massage, spinal manipulation and mobilisation, posture awareness, and the use of ergonomic tools.
 Biomechanical analysis suggests a combination of approaches is best and gives more lasting results.

 Signs and symptoms

 In a neck with perfect posture (as seen for instance in young children) the head is balanced above the shoulders.
 In this position the load on each vertebra of the cervical spine is spread evenly between the two facet (apophyseal) joints at the back and the intervertebral disc and vertebral body at the front.

-The iHunch is characterised by a posture with vagi at the head sitting somewhat forward of the shoulders (i.e., the ear lobe is anterior to a vertical line through the point of the shoulder (acromion process)).
+The condition is characterised by a posture with vagi at the head sitting somewhat forward of the shoulders (i.e., the ear lobe is anterior to a vertical line through the point of the shoulder (acromion process)).
 This can be very marked, with the back of the skull positioned anterior to the breastbone (sternum).
 The chin is poked forward.

 When the patient is asked to look up at the ceiling, the hunched-forward upper thoracic curve does not change as viewed from the side.
 Rather, the lower cervical spine 'hinges' backward at C5/6/7, a movement pattern known as 'swan-necking'.

 This indicates that the upper back vertebrae have frozen in their habitual flexed positions, with the surrounding collagen of the ligaments, joint capsules and fascia shortening to reinforce this hypomobility.
 (This is the dowager's hump of the elderly of earlier generations, now observable in modern (2016) late teenagers.)

 Symptoms include overuse muscle pain and fatigue along the back of the neck and reaching down to the mid-back, often starting with the upper trapezius muscle bellies between the shoulders and neck.
 Cervicogenic headache from the joints and muscle attachments at the top of the neck is common.

 The compressive load on the cervical facet joints predisposes to acute joint locking episodes, with pain and movement loss.
 In older patients with already diminished cervical foramina spaces and/or osteophytes, nerve root irritation and impingement can trigger referred pain down the arm(s).